An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Energy stability

 \begin{theorem} There exist initial values $\mathbf{v}^0 \in \mathbb{R}^{N_x \times N_\mu}$ and $\mathbf{B}^0 \in \mathbb{R}^{N_x}$ such that the advection form \eqref{eqs-naive: Bg fully discrete} of the Su-Olson problem for $\sigma=0$ is not von Neumann stable. \end{theorem} \begin{proof} Let us assume a solution $v_{jk}^0$ that is constant in space and direction, e.g. $v_{jk}^0 = 1$.
 For this solution all spatial derivatives are zero, i.e. the terms containing $\mathbf{D}^x \mathbf{v}^0$ and $\mathbf{D}^{xx} \mathbf{v}^0$ in \eqref{eq-naive: Bg fully discrete g} drop out.
 We further assume that for the opacity it holds $\sigma = 0$, i.e. the Su-Olson problem reduces to a simple advection equation.
 From \eqref{eq-naive: Bg fully discrete B} we thus obtain that $B_j^1 = B_j^0 = B_j$, i.e. the internal energy is constant in time.
 We insert these results into \eqref{eq-naive: Bg fully discrete g} and get

 Multiplication with $B_j$ then leads to

 This is a discretization of $\partial_t u + \mu \partial_x u = 0$ with an explicit Euler step forward in time and a centered finite difference scheme in space.
-From \cite{hairerwanner1996, leveque2002} we know that this discretization is not von Neumann stable. \end{proof} The consideration of this special case shall serve as a motivation to seek for a generally stable numerical discretization as done in the next subsection.
+From \cite{LeVeque2007} we know that this discretization is not von Neumann stable. \end{proof} This result matches our considerations that the DLRA scheme presented in \cite{einkemmerhuying2021} is not von Neumann stable but stable for relatively small time step sizes.
+Hence, Theorem \ref{th:1} is intended to serve as a motivation to seek a generally stable numerical discretization as done in the next section.